Morshok/Klingon-repo/Organization/Reflections/Individual Reflections/Anthon/Week 3.md

   between 9:00-10:50, where we defined the definition of done and worked on user stories together.
 During the supervision session, we discussed with our supervisor, and he said things were looking mighty fine, but we would need to consider planning our sprints.
-Hence, this tuesday, we planned a meeting for planning the sprint.
+Hence, we planned a meeting this tuesday for planning the sprint.
 Together we estimated our user stories, and ach and everyone picked one to work.
 It would seem our estimations were a bit of, since Mishaels user story was "Literally 3 lines of code", and we'd estimated it quite high.
 During this mornings